Mohammed-Mojaly/DeepAI-API-JS/README.md

 # DeepAI-API-JS

-Simple project for use DeepAI API by javascript.
+Simple project for using DeepAI API by javascript.